 Despite the Internal Revenue Code being a national convention, individual states can have laws which allow for non-conformity with bonus depreciation and Section 179 rules.

-According to Bloomberg, 25 states and the city of Washington, D.C. did not conform with bonus depreciation rules while 14 states and Washington, D.C. did not conform with Section 179 rules.
+25 states and the city of Washington, D.C. did not conform with bonus depreciation rules while 14 states and Washington, D.C. did not conform with Section 179 rules.

 Some states conform with one or the other, or both.
 Be sure to check that list for differing bonus depreciation and Section 179 amounts.